-AVXS-101 is the name of an experimental medicine for SMA being developed by a US company Avexis.
-AVXS-101 belongs to the class of gene therapies, or therapies which permanently modify human DNA.
-AVXS-101 brings the missing SMN1 DNA sequence (a SMN1 transgene) to the human body by infecting it with a virus that carries the missing sequence.
+AVXS-101 is the codename of an experimental drug for SMA being developed by a US company Avexis.
+AVXS-101, officially known as onasemnogene abeparvovec, belongs to the class of gene replacement therapies, or therapies which modify human DNA.
+AVXS-101 “infects” body cells with a specially crafted virus that carries inside its shell the missing SMN1 sequence (a SMN1 transgene) as payload.

-Because most neuronal cells survive throughout the entire life of the human, it is assumed that a single injection of AVXS-101 will have a lasting effect.
+Because motor neuron cells do not divide and normally survive throughout the entire human life, it is assumed that a single injection of AVXS-101 will have a lasting therapeutic effect.

 As can be seen on the chart above, the three children on lower dose remained stable since the injection.
 On the other hand, those who received higher dose witnessed dramatic improvement of muscle function.
 After 18 months from injection, the strongest two SMA 1 children could walk and run independently and most of the remaining ones were able to sit without support.
 The video below, published in October 2016, shows the changes after AVXS-101 treatment:

 The above clinical trial completed in September 2017, following which Avexis went on to test the treatment in other groups of patients:

 - STR1VE – a US trial of AVXS-101 administered intravenously to babies with SMA type 1.
 As of November 2018, enrolment has been completed.